Jonathan Ross and Russell Brand have rattled a few cages over a bawdy phone stunt involving Fawlty Towers actor Andrew Sachs and his family.

 On 16 October, Barber wrote to Douglas:

-language' warning at the top of the hour.
+'strong language' warning at the top of the hour.
 I think it is editorially justified in this context and certainly within audience expectations for Russell's show and the slot.
-Certainly preferable to bleeping, which would make it obvious anyway (and we don't
+Certainly preferable to bleeping, which would make it obvious anyway

-bleep now for this reason).
+(and we don't bleep now for this reason).
 Jonathan also apologises and Russell's shocked reaction is hilarious.
 Andrew Sachs is aware and is happy with the results, which were recorded his end for him to hear.
-Are you happy with this as a plan of action?
+Are you happy with this as a plan of

 Beyer also called on broadcasting regulator Ofcom to fast-track its own investigation into the infamous incident on Russell Brand's Radio 2 programme to ensure it was concluded before Ross's scheduled comeback in late January.

-was blocking further progress: I think his position is untenable.
+said Ross was blocking further progress: I think his position is untenable.
 Senior managers at the BBC have gone, even Russell Brand has resigned so clearly there is a question about Jonathan Ross.
 He should carefully consider his position.
-It would be the
+It

 The Rt Rev Nick Baines, the Bishop of Croydon, and the Rt Rev John Arnold, the Auxiliary Bishop of Westminster, made their comments to Ofcom as part of its review of public service broadcasting.